 I’m originally from Lancashire, but have been living and working in London since 2011.
 I am a doctoral student in the History Department at Birkbeck, University of London – my research focuses on the development of civic pride, local identities and democracy in London’s localities between 1889 and 1939.

 Both my undergraduate dissertation and Master’s thesis focused on the early to mid Victorian period, with a particular emphasis on regional and civic identities.
 I also have a particular interest in women’s history, architecture (especially Gothic and Romanesque), the Middle East and Central Asia, attitudes and symbolism relating to death, working class histories and identities, art history and archaeology.
 Since moving to London, and with the encouragement of the wonderful members of London Historians, I’ve also started to build up knowledge about the history of London.

-I’ve joined the lovely people at Cemetery Club as a contributor to their blog about all things burial grounds.
+I’ve joined the lovely people at Cemetery Club as an occasional contributor to their blog about all things burial grounds.
 You can read all of my Cemetery Club posts by clicking here.

 Previously, I blogged (rather intermittently) over at Historical Trinkets.
 You might have come here from a link on that site.
 Thank you to everyone who has supported Historical Trinkets, be it through blogs or Twitter, and I hope that you’ll enjoy Flickering Lamps too.

 If you would like to get in touch with me, please use the contact form below.